Toward a Theory of Phase Transitions in Quantum Control Landscapes: Stability analysis and control landscape phase transitions

 A better understanding of the $T_\text{QSL}$ control phase transition is provided by the quadratic stability analysis, and in particular by the eigenvalues of the Hessian operator.
 The results for the optimal protocol discussed so far \{$s_0, s_{\Delta_0}, s_{\Delta_\pm}$\} are reported in Fig.~\ref{fig:stab_1q_Delta}b (see also App.~\ref{app:quadratic_scaling}) and can be summarized as follows: (i) $s_0$ and $s_{\Delta_0}$ are quadratically stable in $[0,T_\text{QSL}]$. (ii) For $s_{\Delta_0}$, all except two eigenvalues of $J_{t_1t_2}[s_{\Delta_0}](T)$ change sign from positive to negative exactly at the quantum speed limit $T_\text{QSL}$. (iii) For $s_{\Delta_\pm}$, all except two eigenvalues of $J_{t_1t_2}[s_{\Delta_\pm}](T)$ vanish as $T {\to} T_\text{QSL}^-$ and they remain zero for $T{>}T_\text{QSL}$; the remaining two non-vanishing eigenvalues are positive.
 Thus, the control phase transition at $T_\text{QSL}$ is associated with linear and quadratic instability.

 It is interesting to notice that the presence of infinitely many zero eigenvalues is associated with infinitely many deformations of the protocols $s_{\Delta_\pm}$ preserving zero infidelity.
 This fact has important implications.
 First, we deduce that at $T_\text{QSL}$ the number of optimal protocols may grow from one to \emph{infinite}.
-Second, quadratic stability analysis relative to the optimal protocols $s_{\Delta_\pm}$ suggests the existence of an infinite-dimensional ``optimal level set", defined implicitly by the equation $I_T[s]{=}0$, containing optimal and homotopically equivalent protocols; in this case, different optimal protocols (in the same connected component) could be continuously deformed into one another while preserving optimality.
+Second, quadratic stability analysis relative to the optimal protocols $s_{\Delta_\pm}$ suggests the existence of an infinite-dimensional ``optimal level set", defined implicitly by the equation $I(T)[s]{=}0$, containing optimal and homotopically equivalent protocols; in this case, different optimal protocols (in the same connected component) could be continuously deformed into one another while preserving optimality.
 Such a property can be valuable in experimental applications: one can select a subset of optimal protocols based on desired criteria, such as robustness against experimental noise \cite{ge2021}.

 The local character of the linear and quadratic stability analysis does not allow for a direct study of the global properties of the optimal level set.
-Moreover, the constraint $\abs{s(t)} {\le} 1$, ignored in this section, limits the allowed deformations around the two protocols $s_{\Delta_\pm}$, possibly preventing movements within the optimal level set.
-Hence, motivated by the quadratic stability analysis and acknowledging the limitations of our analytical approach, in Sec.~\ref{sec:LMC} we investigate the existence of a level set of continuously connected optimal protocols using the Metropolis-adjusted Langevin dynamics.
+For example, the constraint $\abs{s(t)}{\le}1$ limits the allowed deformations around the two protocols $s_{\Delta_\pm}$, potentially preventing the exploration of the optimal level set.
+Hence, motivated by the stability analysis and keeping in mind the limitations of our local analytical analysis, in Sec.~\ref{sec:LMC}, we investigate the existence of a level set of continuously connected optimal protocols using Metropolis-adjusted Langevin dynamics.